redpinecube/cycle-safe/README.md

 ## Reproducibility
 Data for this project was sourced from the Toronto Police Serivce Data Portal [https://data.torontopolice.on.ca].
 This repository is an R project.
-For easier reproduction, R-Studio is the recommended IDE.
+For easier reproduction R-Studio is the recommended IDE.